Rarmente90/Detecting_App/README.md

 - Highlights moving objects in real-time using a green bounding box.
 - Records the timestamp of motion start and end events.
 - Saves motion event times to a CSV file (`Times.csv`) for later analysis.
+- Create a graph whit the times of the Motion Detecion App

 ## How It Works
 1. **Initial Setup**: